 Transcribed and edited by Barbara Byrum and Cynthia Schrager

-Tonight I would like to begin studying with you another Dogen text.
-It is called,in Japanese Gakudo yojin-shu, Guidelines for Studying the Way.
-In this text, Dogen enumerates ten important points for practice.
-Then he talks about each one in turn.
-He wrote this text in his early thirties, just when he came back from China to Japan, and he was concerned in this text how to explain how to practice Zen to Japanese people at a time when this practice was new to them.
-He wants to carefully lay out all the important points.
-It would be good for us to study it too, because Zen is new to us as well.
-Since it is a long text, it will take several talks to go through it.
+Tonight I would like to begin studying another Eihei Dogen text, Gakudo yojin-shu, Guidelines for Studying the Way.
+In this text, Dogen enumerates important points for practice and then talks about each one in turn.
+He wrote this text in his early thirties, just when he came back from China to Japan.
+He wanted to explain how to practice Zen to Japanese people at a time when this practice was new to them.
+He wanted to carefully lay out all the important points.

-The first point is “You should arouse the thought of enlightenment.”
-I am sure that we have talked about this many times.
-In Sanskrit it is called bodhicitta.
-This is the moment when you realize that must take charge of your life and do spiritual practice.
-That you can’t put it off anymore, and really it is important.
+The first point is: “You should arouse ‘the thought of enlightenment,’” called bodhicitta in Sanskrit.
+This is the moment when you realize that you must take charge of your life and do spiritual practice, that you can’t put it off anymore.
 It’s more than just a passing thought.
-We have many passing thoughts.
-Like that.
-This thought is different.
+We have many passing thoughts, but this thought is different.
 It’s one that leads us to strong commitment and action.
-When this thought arises in a person’s mind, it means that for sure, eventually, they will become a buddha.
-This is always the beginning of the story for every buddha, when the thought of enlightenment comes into the buddha’s heart.
-Likewise for us it is like this in the beginning, when we realize that we must do something, and eventually it leads to commitment and vow.
+When this thought arises in a person’s mind, it means that eventually they will become a buddha.
+This is always the beginning of the story for every buddha: the thought of enlightenment comes into his or her heart.
+It is the same for us in the beginning, when we realize that we must do something, and eventually it leads to commitment and vow.

 The thought of enlightenment has many names, but they all refer to one and the same mind.